Egypt

 Real estate taxes

 The Real Estate Tax Law takes into consideration the different variables that can affect the value of a property, such as location, value of similar buildings, and the economic situation of the district in which the property is located.
-This is to be updated every five years (most recently in August 2014).
+This is to be updated every five years.

-Real estate tax is levied annually on all constructed real estate units, with the exemption of schools, orphanages, charitable organisations, and private residences with a market value of less than 2 million Egyptian pounds (EGP).
-This tax covers land and buildings, excluding plant and machinery.
+Real estate tax is levied annually on all constructed real estate units, with the exemption of schools, orphanages, charitable organisations, and owner-occupied private residences whose annual rental value does not exceed the statutory exemption threshold

 Such tax is assessed based on the rental value of the land and building, and these value assessments are set by the committees, after approval of the Minister or whomever the Minister delegates, and published in the Official Journal.
 Based on the announcement, any taxpayer can appeal the rental value assessment.